 The second scenario where you'd need to setup an SMTP service for your Umbraco Cloud project, is if one of your backoffice users have forgotten their password.
 To reset their password, they have to request a password reset which will be send to them by mail.
 This will only work once you've configured an SMTP service.

 The option to request password resets for backoffice users is disabled by default on Umbraco Cloud projects.
 This is mainly to ensure that your backoffice login stays in sync with your Umbraco ID.
-You can reset your Umbraco ID password from the Umbraco Cloud Portal instead of directly through the Umbraco backoffice.
+You can reset your Umbraco ID password from the Umbraco Cloud login page.

 How to configure SMTP settings

 As Umbraco Cloud doesn't provide SMTP servers, this is something you will need to find hosting for elsewhere.
 There are multiple excellent services out there, here's a few we know work with Umbraco Cloud:

 - Sparkpost - quick to setup and developer-friendly

 - SendGrid - quick to setup